darealshinji/gendlopen/README.md

 dynamically loads shared libraries.
 It takes text files with C prototype declarations as input and creates C or C++ header files as output.
-It's designed to add dynamic loading support to existing code with minimal effort (see the Wiki).
+It's designed to add dynamic loading support to existing code with minimal effort.

 Features:
  * can generate code for C and C++